 - 1.5 min row AFAP – You have to beat half your first attempt’s distance

 - 1 min rest

 - 6 min row AFAP – You have to double your first attempt’s distance

-You can get a HIIT workout on just about any piece of cardio equipment including indoor cycles and treadmills.
+You can get a HIIT workout on just about any piece of cardio equipment including indoor cycling bikes and treadmills (see treadmill ratings).
 Want to save your knees?
 HIITs on ellipticals offer a low-impact method of intensifying your workout.